ddxgz/XGBoost.swift/docs.md

                       callbacks: callbacks)
 ```

-### Custom Evaliation Function
+### Custom Objective and Evaliation Function
-A custom evaluation function has a signature of `FuncEval`.
+A custom objecitve function has a signature of `FuncObj`, and a custom evaluation function has a signature of `FuncEval`.

 ```swift
 let train = try DMatrix(fromFile: "data/agaricus.txt.train")